s5546/logParser/README.md

 	This is related to how I do the file searching- I always read the alphabetically first file (regardless of how recently it's been extracted, but if i instead appended it to the end it might be easier (or extracted all zips before file reading, idk)

+- CLI: typing a null byte anywhere causes program to crash

+	tbh this feels like it's above me?
 ----
 Example files included: